profimedica/SmartTemplates-VSCode-Extension/smartdeveloper/README.md

 ## Features

+v.0.0.3
+Implemented Template Processor in Typescript v.0.0.2
+Add configurations
 v.0.0.1
 Use local templates from C:\\AJP-Templates

-Planned for v.0.0.2
-Use template processor from: https://profimedica.github.io/Templater/Advanced/index.html

-Planned for v.0.0.3
+Planned for v.0.0.4
-Write code directly in your files.
+Automatic download templates.
+Use markers to inject code.

 > Tip: The current release is not fully implemented.